-As the successful candidate for the role of Wellington Wind Symphony’s music director, you possess a commitment to the following:
+As the successful candidate for the role of Symphony on the Bay Music Director, you possess a commitment to the following:

 Exceptional musicality: You are committed to a culture of consistent artistic excellence.
 You are truly an exceptional musician and conductor and have a proven track record and qualifications in band/orchestral leadership.
 You possess the ability to interpret and lead in a variety of musical styles, supported by your excellent conducting technique, visionary leadership skills, and comprehensive knowledge of musical ensembles, instruments and repertoire.